 - Someone described the Alan Moore version of Marvelman as "Superman told as a horror story".
 Or, perhaps more accurately, the original Marvelman done as a horror story.

-- And you could say his run on Supreme is the opposite to his Marvelman - in both cases Moore takes character of Flying Brick based on Superman, who was also epithome of age during which he was created, with all it's flaws, and molds him into complete opposite, while making him more complex and interesting than he was before.
-The difference lies in tone - while Moore turns Marvelman towards Darker and Edgier waters, while breaking apart many tradional tropes of Silver Age, Supreme under his guidance took path towards Lighter and Softer territory and paid tribute to the same tropes Marvelman tore apart.
+- And you could say his run on Supreme is the opposite to his Marvelman - in both cases Moore takes character of Flying Brick based on Superman, who was also the epitome of the age during which he was created, with all its flaws, and molds him into the complete opposite, while making him more complex and interesting than he was before.
+The difference lies in tone - while Moore turns Marvelman towards Darker and Edgier waters, while breaking apart many traditional tropes of Silver Age, Supreme under his guidance took path towards Lighter and Softer territory and paid tribute to the same tropes Marvelman tore apart.

 - Switchblade Honey is this to Star Trek - it shows a future where the exploration of space is handled by a bunch of insane egomaniacs, which leads to a war with a much more powerful enemy, which humanity is losing.
 Heroic idealists, who would become great heroes of Starfleet in Star Trek, here end up in prison for opposing the corrupted system.

 - Kieron Gillen seems to be driven to do this:

 - Three was consciously tailor-made to be this for Frank Miller's 300.
 300 has heroic Spartans fighting for freedom against irredeemable, evil Persian Empire and played with the actual history.
 Three has less clear conflict with Spartans as the slave-hunting antagonists from which the titular three slaves are running away, and Gillen recruited an academic Classical history consultant to keep the setting and story accurate.